borntyping/sous-chef/README.rst

 Compatibility
 ^^^^^^^^^^^^^

-Targets Python 2.6 and above.
+Targets Python 2.6 and 2.7.

+PyChef is currently Python 2 only, but if or when it is availible for Python 3 Sous-chef should have no problems.

 Licence
 -------